tiagovtristao/clipmir-desktop/README.md

 Truth is, although I used to need this functionality more in the past, I rarely need it nowadays.
 So, would I go about installing an app in each device where I need this, when I might not use it everyday?
 Probably not, as any of the solutions mentioned above would do just fine.

 So why did I go about building a first working version (currenly only for testing!), when there might already be similar solutions out there as well?
 Well, I did it for fun, knowing that I'd learn new things along the way too.
-Also, there might be someone out there who this project could pick his/her interest.
+Also, there might be someone out there who this project could pique his/her interest.

 How it works
 ------------